-Students with complex needs who are in receipt of additional funding, will receive the support and provision as outlined on their Education and Health Care plan (EHCP).
+Students with complex needs who are in receipt of additional funding, will receive the support and provision as outlined on their Education and Health Care plan (EHCP) or Statement of SEND.
 These students will have an annual review to review their progress and to adapt provision where necessary in light of their progress.

-- Click here to return to the front page ------
+--- Click here to return to the front page ---